watsonb/reveal.js/kubernetes101.md

 ## Quick(ish) History

+* I tend to believe people appreciate things more when they know more about the origin story, so...
 * What sparked `k8s` development and how did it grow into this thing we have today?
 * In short, **Google** wanted to compete with **Amazon** in PaaS.